 Testing Methodology

 We typically employ a network analyzer to conduct impedance tests on bare circuits.
 The analyzer sends a small AC signal through the circuit paths and measures the resulting impedance at various frequencies.
 The results are compared against the target impedance values specified in the design documents.
-These values must be tightly controlled, usually within a few percent of the target, to ensure the circuit will function as intended once components are mounted and the device is
+These values must be tightly controlled, usually within a few percent of the target, to ensure the circuit will function as intended once components are mounted and the device is fully built.

 Conclusion